k1sul1/Raspberry-Pi-PHP-LED-controller/README.md

     NOTICE

     I am not responsible for any damage you might cause to your power supply, Raspberry Pi, LEDs or to yourself.
-    If you plug a wrong wire into wrong pin, you might fry your RPi.
+    If you accidentally miswire your RPi, you might sacrifice the whole board for the glory of satan.

 [Introduction](#introduction)